Firsts

 So, after pushing myself to speak in front of the class, I started noticing how often fear started to hold me back in other areas too.
 One of those was something that might seem simple, such as taking a text on campus.
 Specifically, in the testing center.
 But for me, it was another kind of challenge.
 I had always struggled to finish exams on time and I felt like I was constantly trying to catch up.
 It made me realize that my pace and way of processing things are different.
 And that is perfectly okay.

 It wasn’t easy at first to shift how I saw myself and my struggles.
 What once felt like a source of shame slowly became a place of strength.
-By choosing the testing lab, I honored my own needs instead of trying to fit someone else’s mold.
+By choosing the testing lab, I honored my own needs instead of trying to fit into someone else’s mold.
 I stopped worrying about what others might think and started giving myself the care and support I truly deserved.

 As a signature of my blog, I’d like end this post with a suggestion to “Pass on kindness.”
 There’s no time like the present to Inspire Those Who Inspire You.
 Acts of kindness, no matter how big or small, can have a direct, positive impact on someone else.
 Go out there today and change someone’s life for the better!